AlfredoMartins/phone-task-testing/readme.md

 # API

 ## Description
-This is an API that allow to perform GET, POST, PUT and DELETE HTTP request methods to Mobile phones.
+This is an API that allow to perform `GET`, `POST`, `PUT` and `DELETE` HTTP request methods to Mobile phones.

 ## Base URL of the application
 ```
 BASE URL http://<localhost>:<port>/phone_store/
 ```

-Most problably the port will be 5000.
+Most probably the port will be 5000.

 ## Features
 - [Add new phone](#add_new_phone)